 All abstracts accepted for the conference planned to be held in August 2020 have been invited for presentations at the conference in June 2021.

-A new call for abstracts will open in October 2020.
 We invite contributions that explore notions of personhood and person-centeredness as related to nursing and healthcare, and links as well as conflicts between philosophy and person-centered practice.

 Abstracts may be presented orally, as a poster or in a symposium/workshop at the conference.
 Plans are being made for virtual participation